wenlzhang/obsidian-task-marker/README.md

 - Cycle tasks
     - Cycle among configured statuses such as `[x]`, `[-]`, `[>]` and `[/]`
     - Reversely cycle among configured statuses
+    - Include list item as the first cycled status 📝 2023-11-06
+        - A toggle is added for selecting whether to include the list item as the first cycled status or not.
 - Cycle tasks among additional lists of statuses 📝 2023-11-04
     - E.g., list 1 `x->/` for task execution status
     - E.g., list 2 `?!biI` for task importance